FScucchia-LabNotebooks/FScucchia_Putnam_Lab_Notebook/_posts/2025-01-11-LibraryPrep-ZymoSwitch-Hawaii-TPC.md

 ![LibPrepRun1_complete.png](https://github.com/FScucchia-LabNotebooks/FScucchia_Putnam_Lab_Notebook/blob/master/images/LibPrepRun1_complete.png?raw=true)

  - _Things to consider for next time_: I got pretty low concentrations, next time I will use 20 PCR cycles instead of 19.
 I will also use the high sensitivity assay for the QBIT, since the broad range doesn't always give the concentration.
-Samples Pacu-E9 is the one that look the worst (both from the TapeStation and the qbit) so I will re-do this sample on the 01/11.
+Samples Pacu-E9 is the one that look the worst (both from the TapeStation and the qbit) so I will re-do it